SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

 7. Check to see that your data are there with `ls data/raw`.
 You should have two `fq.gz` files, R1 and R2 for two samples and a `.tsv`
 8. Edit the metadata file to include only the rows for the samples you have chosen.
 (Hint: if you are editing the file with `nano`, use `ctrl-k` to cut whole lines of text).

+### Basics on using QIIME commands

+All the QIIME commands start with `qiime` followed by commands, sub-commands and then options.

+You can list all of the commands with: `qiime --help`

+And then help for a command (or called a plugin in some cases) with: `qiime tools --help`

+And then the options for a subcommand with `qiime tools import --help`

+A useful thing is that tab-completion works for these commands.
+If you type `qiime<space>` and then hit the tab key twice, all the commands are listed.

 ### Import data into QIIME

 All data that is used as input to QIIME 2 is in form of QIIME 2 artifacts, which contain information about the type of data and the source of the data.
-So, the first thing we need to do is import these sequence data files into a QIIME 2 artifact.
+The file extension used for these is `.qza` which stands for "qiime zip artifact."
+The first thing we need to do is import these sequence data files into a QIIME 2 artifact.

 **SAMPLE JOB FILE:**